Essential Otley Run Infocopy-link-to-section

 The New Inn Leeds Otley Run

 The Otley Run begins at Woodies in far Headingley.
-With a decent sized beer garden out the back, benches at the front and a big old space inside – this is as good a place as any to get the first drink in.
+It comes with a decent sized beer garden that’s well kitted out, benches at the front and a big old space inside.

-Woodies is a Greene King pub, so expect to see most of their range, including their Progress Pale – 20p from every pint sold goes to an LGBQT+ charity.
+As it’s a Greene King pub, there is a range of their brews on tap, including their Progress Pale – 20p from every pint sold goes to an LGBQT+ charity.

 It may be lunch time when you get here.
-Not a bad place to get some grub in before you set off!
+Not a bad place to get some grub in early!

 More Info on Woodies